Retail, CPG and Logistics

 The sales of consumer product goods (CPGs) witnessed a meteoric rise and sustained businesses during and after the pandemic.
 This was due to the changing priority of the customers as they significantly reduced expenditure on non-essential luxury items, entertainment, and travel.
 This resulted in more savings, which consumers chose to spend on CPGs through the e-commerce industry.

-Challenges for the CPG industry in 2022
+Challenges for the CPG industry

 Global inflation

-• Forecasting customer demand is a huge challenge.
+- Difficult to maintain the inventory: Forecasting customer demand in the consumer goods industry is a huge challenge.
 Demand can depend on various factors, including economic conditions, festivals, and local or regional events.
-A system that forecasts the demand will simplify inventory planning and optimisation.
+A system that forecasts the demand for consumer goods will simplify inventory planning and optimisation.
 It helps businesses collaborate with clients and vendors in a better way to optimise the cost and quality of the products.

-• The UN Sustainable Development Goals (SDGs) and COP26 have set a net-zero emissions goal with a deadline of 2050.
+- The need for sustainability: The UN Sustainable Development Goals (SDGs) and COP26 have set a net-zero emissions goal with a deadline of 2050.
 Businesses must actively reduce waste, develop high-quality products, and digitise supply chains.
-CPG businesses need to prepare for a circular economy and implement sustainable processes.
+CPG businesses need to prepare for a circular economy and implement sustainable processes to meet evolving consumer preferences.
 Even customers make purchase decisions based on how sustainable the products and services are.

-• Despite strong planning and forecasting, there are internal and external events that can disrupt the supply chains.
-These include economic instability, weather changes, natural calamities, forecasting errors, and wars.
+- The threat of supply chain disruption: Despite strong planning and forecasting, there are internal and external events that can disrupt the supply chains.
+These include economic instability, weather changes, natural calamities, forecasting errors, and wars affecting the goods industry.
 This causes the bullwhip effect, where a change in demand and supply creates a larger supply chain fluctuation.
 External factors include labour strikes, port closures, and shipping delays due to blocked sea routes.
 A recent example was the panic buying of products during the pandemic lockdown.

 In addition to the aforementioned challenges, changing customer habits will be a major challenge for the CPGs.
 Market data has revealed that 74% of buyers are enrolled in one CPG loyalty program, with the highest in the F&B sector.
 About 72% of buyers reported that participation in the loyalty program had increased their purchases.